 “Serious bodily injury,” which can be the key to whether you will face misdemeanor or felony charges, is a bodily injury that, “either at the time of the actual injury or at a later time, involves substantial risk of death, a substantial risk of serious permanent disfigurement, a substantial risk of protracted loss or impairment of the function of any part or organ of the body, or breaks, fractures, or burns of the second or third degree.”

 Second Degree Assault is generally a class 4 felony with potential penalties of 4 to 12 years in prison and fines reaching $2,000 to $500,000.

 First Degree Assault in Colorado

 If you are charged with Assault in the First Degree Colorado Springs, you are facing the most severe penalties available for assault.

-Knowingly engaged in conduct which created a grave risk of death to another and resulted in injury,
+- Knowingly engaged in conduct that created a grave risk of death to another and resulted in injury,

 A class 3 felony, First Degree Assault conviction comes with a mandatory prison term of between 8 to 24 years, mandatory parole, and large fines.

 More to Know About Assault Charges in Colorado Springs